Vizonex/Cycurl/README.md

 - Unix Versions should be easy as day to compile as well.
 - The File should be small enough so that pyinstaller will not create a huge executable full of bulk.
+- Make it so that custom python sockets such as proxy chains and tor can all be forwarded.